-'Venice Is On Its Knees': Mayor Blames Worst Tides In 50 Years On Climate Change
+'Venice Is On Its Knees': Mayor Blames Worst Flood Tide In 50 Years On Climate Change

-"Venice is on its knees," Mayor Luigi Brugnaro says, as the lagoon city is suffering some of the worst floods in its history.
-The highest tide in 50 years brought seawater that is threatening monuments and works of art in the historic city.
+"Venice is on its knees," Mayor Luigi Brugnaro says as the lagoon city suffers through some of the worst flooding in its history.
+The highest tide in 50 years has brought seawater that is threatening monuments and works of art in the historic city.

-With more than 85 percent of the city flooded, Brugnaro says the Italian city is in a state of emergency.
-He's now asking Italy's central government for help, saying the damage to Venice is huge.
+With more than 85 percent of the city flooded, Brugnaro says the city is in a state of emergency and that he has asked Italy's government for help.

-The water overwhelmed seawalls and smashed brick docks, shoving boats into streets and putting portions of landmarks such as St. Mark's Basilica and La Fenice Opera House underwater.
-While the crypt at St. Mark's was flooded, a member of its management board tells Italian news agency ANSA that the main concern is that water may have damaged the basilica's support columns.
+Water driven by strong winds and storms overwhelmed seawalls and smashed brick docks, shoving boats into streets and leaving parts of landmarks such as St. Mark's Basilica and La Fenice Opera House underwater.
+Although the crypt at St. Mark's has been flooded, a member of the management board tells Italian news agency ANSA the main concern is that water may have damaged the basilica's support columns.

-At least one death has been reported: "A 78-year-old man was electrocuted due a short circuit, apparently linked to the flooding" in his home, ANSA reports.
+At least one death has been reported: "A 78-year-old man was electrocuted due [to] a short circuit, apparently linked to the flooding" in his home, ANSA reports.

-"These are the effects of climate changes," Brugnaro said via Twitter as he surveyed the damage to Venice Tuesday night.
+"These are the effects of climate changes," Brugnaro said via Twitter as he surveyed the damage to Venice on Tuesday night.

-Topping 6 feet, the tide inflicted "a wound that leaves indelible marks" on the low-lying city, the mayor said.
+The high tide inflicted "a wound that leaves indelible marks" on the low-lying city, the mayor said.
+As of late Tuesday, the high-water mark had reached 6-feet, 2-inches – just 2 inches below the highest flooding ever recorded in Venice in 1966.

-Venice has often suffered its worst tidal flooding — or acqua alta — in the winter, when strong winds funnel water in from the northern Adriatic Sea.
+The canal city often experiences its most severe tidal flooding — or acqua alta — in the winter, when strong winds funnel water in from the northern Adriatic Sea.
 The 1966 high-water mark was also set in November.

 "A long and dramatic night for Venice," the city said on its Facebook page.
-It added that the flooding is comparable only to the tragic floods of 1966 — and the city says it's the second-worst case of flooding since it started keeping official records.
+It added that the flooding is comparable only to the 1966 flood.

 Venice super market flooded pic.twitter.com/nNozqTMgAO— Sylvia Poggioli (@spoggioli1) November 13, 2019

-"Built centuries ago on tiny islands, the city has always been subject to flooding," Sylvia Poggioli reports from Rome.
-"An ambitious project of movable undersea barriers called Mose is yet unfinished due to cost overruns and corruption scandals.
+"Built centuries ago on tiny islands, the city has always been subject to flooding," NPR's Sylvia Poggioli reports from Rome.
+"An ambitious project of movable undersea barriers called MOSE is yet unfinished due to cost overruns and corruption scandals.
 Experts say once completed, it will be insufficient to deal with rising sea levels."

 Poggioli tweeted several videos sent from Venice by her niece, who is attending college in the city.
 One piece of footage shows water rushing out of a toilet, seemingly driven back through the pipes by the floods.